 Formal parsing rules for programming languages often have machinery for recognizing identifiers, numerical constants, and other substrings whose internal structure is only marginally relevant to the language structure as a whole.
 In this note alphabets are introduced in which identifiers, constants, etc. are regarded as single symbols.
 An alphabet is thus constructed out of a finite set of characters, is identified as a regular language and a simple recognition algorithm is described, giving the language designer considerable latitude in his choice of alphabet.

 Storm, Edward F., "Studies in Computational Linguistics No. 1, The Recognition of Alphabets" (1970).
-Electrical Engineering and Computer Science Technical Reports.
-Paper 13.
+Electrical Engineering and Computer Science - Technical Reports.
+13.